BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation: Experimental settings

-Our experiments were conducted with the Whisper-small model \cite{radford2023robust} comprising 244M parameters.
+\textbf{General parameters ---} Our experiments were conducted with the Whisper-small model \cite{radford2023robust} comprising 244M parameters.
 Its compact size makes it suitable for deployment on a wide range of devices, including embedded systems, while remaining a high-performance ASR model.
 Its parameter scale (244M) is comparable to the XLS-R model \cite{babu2022xls} (300M) employed as the baseline for ATCO2 \cite{zuluaga2023does}.
 Moreover, both Whisper-small and XLS-R are end-to-end ASR systems trained on a wide variety of languages.
 For BEARD re-training stage, models are re-trained for a single epoch over all untranscribed data available, with a batch size of 32.
 We chose to run only one epoch since over 5,000~hours is a significant amount of data.
 We set the learning rate to 1e-5 for Whisper's encoder and 5e-4 for the projection layer.
 We use a masking span of 4 frames \cite{whetten2024open}.
 We reduce the masking probability from 0.15 to 0.10 to ensure that a sufficient number of unmasked frames remain for the distillation.
 For the random-projection quantizer, we use a codebook size of 2048, which obtained the best results in our preliminary experiments.
 We set $\beta$ to 0.1 to down-weight $\mathcal{L}_d^n$.
 Higher values led to worse results.
 On 8 NVIDIA V100 GPUs, one epoch of BEARD re-training takes around 7 hours on the 5,381~hours of untranscribed speech.
 This is much shorter than creating pseudo-labels.
 For the fine-tuning stage, models are trained until convergence, with a batch size of 16.
 The learning rate is set to 1e-5.
 For decoding, we use greedy search for computational reasons.
 Our code is publicly available \footnote{\url{https://gitlab.inria.fr/rbagat/beard}}.

-The results are reported in terms of the word error rate (WER).
+The results are reported in terms of the WER.
 Early stopping is made using the WER on the validation set.
 The statistical significance of the results has been validated using the matched pair sentence segment test with SCTK \cite{sctk} ($p=0.001$).